coderodde/dt/README.md

 -----------

 Added Levenshtein distance support in order to do approximate tag matching.
+Now you can use '~' as to denote you home directory.

 Limitations
 -----------

 In the ~/.dt/table file, all paths must be absolute, so no '~'-characters for now.
 I will do a workaround for this soon enough.
+(Done!
+See above.)